seregazhuk/seregazhuk.github.io_old/_posts/2016-05-27-laravel-facades.md

 `cache` binding from the service container and runs the requested method against that object.

 Now let's examine this "magic" in details.
-Every facade is goning to extend the basic abstract `Facade` class.
+Every facade is going to extend the basic abstract `Facade` class.
 The magic is hidden inside three methods here:

 - `__callStatic()` - simple PHP magic method
 - `getFacadeRoot()` - gets service out of the IoC container
-- `resolveFacadeInstance()` - is responsible for resolving the instance of the servce
+- `resolveFacadeInstance()` - is responsible for resolving the instance of the service

-`__callStatic()` is fired every time, when a static method that does not exist on a facade is called.
+`__callStatic()` is fired every time when a static method that does not exist on a facade is called.
 So, after calling `Cache::get('books:popular')` we are falling inside this method, we resolve an instance of the service behind a facade out of the IoC container with the help of `getFacadeRoot()` method.
-Then we determine a number of arguments were passed to the method and according to this number the required method of the service is called.
+Then we determine the number of arguments was passed to the method and according to this number the required method of the service is called.

 {% highlight php %}
 <?php